sabinabialic/HiitMe-Interval-Timer/README.md

 # Interval Timer Flutter App

 A interval training timer written with Flutter for which is compatible with iOS and Android devices.
-This app was was built for my Honours Project at Carleton University during the Winter 2021 semester, supervised by Professor Louis Nel.

 ## Getting Started
 - [Install Flutter](https://flutter.dev/docs/get-started/install)